TextRanch

 just a heads up vs wanted to provide a heads up

-Both phrases are correct and commonly used to inform someone about something in advance.
+Both phrases are correct.
+They are often used to inform someone about something in advance.
 They are interchangeable and convey the same meaning.

 This phrase is correct and commonly used to inform someone about something in advance.